Missing persons case of Virginia mother Kelly Bergh-Dove remains unsolved 36 years later

 But Kelly was not in the field behind the store.
 No one has seen or heard from her since.

-Rachel would later listen to her daughter’s 911 calls to the Harrison Police Department.
+Rachel would later listen to her daughter’s 911 calls to the Harrisonburg Police Department.
 Rachel said she could hear the fear in Kelly’s voice increasing in the recordings.

 “In each phone call, she was getting a little bit more scared,” Rachel said.